SFOE/BFE-Chatbot-Joule-Verne/README.md

 | Inbound       |  HTTP 8501  |  Load Balancer SG   |
 | Outbound           |    All TCP   | Default route 0.0.0.0/0 |

+> [!IMPORTANT]
-> ℹ️ To allow a route 443 all the way through (in and out) is primordial to allow the JWT exchange between the ALB and Cognito.
+> To allow a route 443 all the way through (in and out) is primordial to allow the JWT exchange between the ALB and Cognito.
 >  The VPC endpoints are contained in the ECS Security group, so opening an https inside of the ECS SG is necessary to allow traffic with the S3 Gateway Endpoint.